 It is also very different from many other Acupuncture clinics, so even for those of you who are experienced Acupuncture clients there are some differences worth pointing out.
 For more information how we are different, please see The CAC Difference.

 Our Acupuncturists practice primarily what is known as a distal style of Acupuncture (Dr. Tan Style), which means that the needles are placed primarily in your arms, legs, scalp and ears—not directly into a painful or injured area.
 This style has proven to be very quick and effective at alleviating your symptoms, while also being very comfortable and allowing you to be fully clothed during your treatments.
-After your initial medical intake, you will be taken to either the Big Healing Room, where we have four recliner chairs set up to accommodate several clients, or to a private treatment room with a massage table.
-This is a healing space, so please respect those around you and be as quiet as possible if you are not alone in the room, ensuring that everyone gets the most out of their treatments.
-Please take off your shoes and socks and roll your pants and sleeves up to the level of your knees and elbows.
-Make yourself comfortable in one of the recliner chairs or on the massage table and your Acupuncturist will be with you shortly to begin your treatment.
+After your initial medical intake, you will be taken to your a private treatment room, where the Acupuncturist will direct you to the table or comfy recliner chair.
+Please take off your shoes, socks and roll your pants and sleeves up to the level of your knees and elbows.

 An Acupuncturist or office staff member will check on you during your acupuncture treatment.
 We will usually be very quiet so as not to disturb you, but if you are uncomfortable or need assistance do not hesitate to let us know how we can help you.
 We also have call buttons available for all of our clients in the event that you may need our assistance when we are not in the room.
 When your treatment is over, the Acupuncturist will come in and remove your needles using a cotton ball to press lightly on the points as the needles are removed and placed into a biohazard container.
 Needle removal is usually painless.
 At times there may be slight redness around a point even after the needle is removed, this is a good sign that the point was needed!
 Occasionally, there may be a small drop of blood that comes up after the needle is withdrawn, and we will apply pressure for a moment or two to assure that the bleeding has stopped.
 Less likely, you may experience a slight bruise around a point if the needle has hit a capillary or small blood vessel, which will usually be painless and resolve within 2-4 days.